fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m3-exercise-implement-classes-csharp-apps.md

     Splitting a class into two partial class files can improve code organization, but shouldn't affect the functionality of the app.
 The BankCustomer class should still work as expected, and you should see the same output in the terminal window.

-    Verify that you see the following output:
+    Your app should produce output that's similar to the following example:

     ```plaintext